classam/potater/README.md

 * I have to import stuff from the google libraries to use it.
 Maybe getting to Hello World with Scalatra+GAE tools is next step.
 * Oh, mother FUCK, Scalatra and GAE don't play nice together.
 * Getting real tired of this shit.
 Still haven't written any damn code.
+* Scalatra docs: "Here's the simplest possible case.
+If you want to do anything more complicated, why not just look at the source code?"
+* Unfiltered looks pretty nice, AND it works with GAE.
+Interesting.